gluestack/gluestack-ui/CONTRIBUTING.md

 ## <a name="docs"></a> Helping with Documentation

-The Gluestack documentation is hosted as part of the Gluestack website repository at https://github.com/gluestack/ui-docs.
-The website itself is located at <https://alpha.gluestack.io/> and it is built using [Docusaurus V2](https://v2.docusaurus.io/).
+The Gluestack UI documentation is hosted as part of the Gluestack website repository at https://github.com/gluestack/ui-docs.
+The website itself is located at <https://gluestack.io/>.
 If there's anything you'd like to change in the docs, you can get started by clicking on the "Edit" button located on the bottom left of most pages on the website.